ayanit1/boiler-room-challenge/README.md

 npm install
 ```

-### Running the ap
+### Running the app
 - run `NODE_ENV=production node_modules/.bin/babel-node --presets react,es2015 src/server.js`
 - visit http://localhost:3000 and navigate through page

 Improvements
 ============
 - Because this is fairly new technology to me, a majority of code was spiked.
-I would explore the use of Jest and add testing, but was specified as a must.
+I would explore the use of Jest and add testing, building in a TDD way, but it wasn't specified as a must.
 - I am aware there may be some comments around.
 Normally I would remove, but it's to help my understanding.

 Author